 Any enterprise needs to keep its employees engaged — especially if bulk or a portion of their teams work remotely.
 That's why it's crucial to think of virtual employee engagement ideas for your virtual teams.

 Keeping remote employees engaged in work is a completely different playing field compared to dealing with their in-office counterparts.

 Employees perform best when they’re engaged with their work, the company culture, and their workmates, so team managers need to find a way to sustain engagement rates from a distance.

 In this post, we’ll take a look at why it’s crucial to keep your remote employees engaged and how you can go about this.

 Why Do We Need Engagement in a Remote Work Setting?

-Employee engagement is an important indicator of job satisfaction and enjoyment.
+Employee engagement levels are an important indicator of job satisfaction and enjoyment.

 A Gallup survey points out that only 34% of workers in the US say that they feel committed, enthused, and involved in their work and work environment.